• Skip to primary navigation

 5 stars

-I have never tasted rambutans before but I think I saw them in the market in Phuket!
-This is such a cool drink!
-Need to see if I can find this fruit here in Italy!
+I'd never tasted rambutans before I saw them in the market in Phuket!
+This is such a cool delicious drink!

 Reply